Go the Distance Together.

 Make the marathon a team effort.

 Want to experience the beautiful, buzzing energy of the Classic City Marathon without committing to the whole 13.1 or 26.2?
 Have a group of fun-loving friends, family members, or coworkers that you would be honored to call “teammates”?
 FANTASTIC!
-You can participate in race day by running the Classic City Marathon Relay!
+Come run the Classic City Marathon Relay!

-Like a marathon, a marathon relay is an event that covers 26.2 miles of distance along one set course.
-But instead of one person running the entire distance, each runner on your 2-, 3- or 4-person team will only run a portion of the marathon (roughly ¼ of the distance, or 6-7 miles, if you are a team of four).
+A marathon relay is an event that covers 26.2 miles of distance along one set course.
+But instead of one person running the entire distance, each member of a relay team runs only their part of the course!

 Where is the Relay Course?
 Where is my Section of the Relay?